cloudposse/atmos/website/docs/cli/commands/terraform/terraform-workspace.md

 atmos terraform workspace <component> -s <stack>
 ```

-This command calculates the `terraform` workspace for an `atmos` component (from the context variables and stack config), then
+This command calculates the `terraform` workspace for an Atmos component (from the context variables and stack config), then
 runs `terraform init -reconfigure`, then selects the workspace by executing the `terraform workspace select` command.

 If the workspace does not exist, the command creates it by executing the `terraform workspace new` command.